fbpx

 Fresh Pickled Vegetables

 We ducked into the crowded restaurant and sat at low-lying tables, next to many other locals who had recently poured in for their lunch break.
 There is no menu at Cha Ca, as there is only one dish.
 Soon enough our server brought out a sizzling fry pan of onions and chile in oil and set it on the table over a small propane burner, along with a side bowl of a mix of fresh greens and herbs, several chile-fish dipping sauces and a bowl of thin rice noodles.
 Several minutes later, the fresh fish came out and was thrown into the pan, along with a handful of the herbs.
 Before I knew it, Su Xaun was using her chopsticks to dip the lightly fried fish and greens in the side sauces and mixing it with the rice noodles.
 I eagerly followed suit.
+It was culinary experiences such as this day in Hanoi which provided me with insights into the daily life of locals during my recent journey to Vietnam.
+I found myself relishing in the regional differences while trying Vietnamese cuisine as I traveled the breadth of the country from north to south.
+Every steaming bowl of Pho, fresh rice paper spring roll, sweet and juicy tropical fruit, and tasty cup of Vietnamese coffee truly brought me closer to understanding the culture.
+Interested in learning more about Boundless Journeys Asia tours?
+Please call 1-800-941-8010.we’d love to hear from you!

 About Boundless Journeys Boundless Journeys is an award-winning small group adventure tour operator.
 With a diverse collection of locally guided, small group itineraries and Private Collection trips around the world, Boundless Journeys offers “The World’s Great Adventures.”
-The adventure trips for 2-16 guests are active, ranging from leisurely cultural explorations and wildlife safaris to challenging trekking ― with plenty of easy to moderate walking and sea kayaking in between.
+The adventure trips for 2-16 guests are active, ranging from leisurely cultural explorations and wildlife safaris to challenging trekking ― with plenty of easy to moderate walking tours and sea kayaking in between.

 Questions?